harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/step-failure-strategy-settings.md

 ---
-title: Step and Stage Failure Strategy References
+title: Step and stage failure strategy references
-description: This topic provides settings and permissions for the [context].
-In this topic --  [Name of Entity] [Setting label name].
-[Setting label name].
-[Setting label name]..
-Related Reference Material.
-[Name of…
+description: This topic provides failure strategy settings and permissions for the pipeline steps and stages
 sidebar_position: 4
 ---

 This topic describes the failure strategy settings for pipeline steps and stages.

-### Where can I add failure strategies?
+## Where can I add failure strategies?

 You can apply a failure strategy to the following: